triton-inference-server/server/docs/protocol/extension_parameters.md

 Triton can forward HTTP/GRPC headers as inference request parameters.
 By specifying a regular expression in `--http-header-forward-pattern` and `--grpc-header-forward-pattern`,
-Triton will add the headers that match with the regular experession as request parameters.
+Triton will add the headers that match with the regular expression as request parameters.
 All the forwarded headers will be added as a parameter with string value.
 For example to forward all the headers that start with 'PREFIX_' from both HTTP and GRPC, you should add `--http-header-forward-pattern PREFIX_.*